"What Do You Do?": An Explainer

 When people ask what I do for work, I hesitate, not because the work lacks clarity, but because our language for it does.

-At its simplest, I operate as a “radical free agent”.
-Radical, here, means root-level.
-It signals a commitment to first principles and a refusal to inherit unexamined assumptions.
+Radical, here, means root-level, a commitment to first principles and a refusal to inherit unexamined assumptions.
 Free agent names a deliberate choice to work beyond formal institutional constraints in order to maximize agency in service of collective impact.
-Agency, in this sense, is the capacity to respond fluidly to emerging needs as opposed to being constrained by institutional territory, budgets, or mandates.
-This independence allows me to become what a community most requires in a given moment, whether that’s a strategist, a translator, or a quiet connector behind the scenes.
+Agency, in this sense, is the capacity to respond fluidly to emerging needs rather than be constrained by institutional territory, budgets, or mandates.
+This independence allows me to become what a community most requires in a given moment, whether that's a strategist, a translator, or a quiet connector behind the scenes.

 At its core, I work to catalyze and connect communities and initiatives.
 A catalyst does not impose direction.
 It reduces friction so momentum can build.
 In practice, this might involve convening actors who share an intention but lack coordination, or clarifying a strategic question that unlocks movement.